 Advantages of PO

-- Serves as a contract between buyer and seller.
+- They serve as a legally binding contract between the buyer and seller, offering protection to both parties.

 Disadvantages of PO